arieh/Moock/README.md

 Moock
 ===================
-Moock is a package of tools for JS TDD development, apecifically designed for Class development.
+Moock is a package of tools for JS TDD development, specifically designed for Class development.
 The 2 main tools supplied are:

 1. A method for creating stub functions, that allows you to define a set of expectations for the method and to pass it a returned value.
 2. A Class Mutator that allows stubbing specific methods within a class.

-*The stubing mechanism is inspired by the mechanism described in [Test Driven Javascript Development](http://tddjs.com/).*
+*The stubbing mechanism is inspired by the mechanism described in [Test Driven Javascript Development](http://tddjs.com/).*

 ![Screenshot](https://github.com/arieh/Moock/raw/master/moock.png)